skilledwolf/revtypst/lib.typ

 }

 // Decide whether to skip affiliation superscripts
-// `affiliation-style` mimics REVTeX groupedaddress / superscriptaddress logic
-//   "superscript": always show numeric affiliation superscripts
-//   "plain":       never show numeric affiliation superscripts
-//   "auto":        show superscripts only if there is more than one author
-//                  and more than one distinct affiliation (default)
 #let shouldSkipAffSuperscripts(authors, aff_keys, affiliation-style) = {
-  // Helper: check whether every author lists the exact same set of affiliations.
-  // If so, superscripts are redundant even when there are multiple affiliations. let everyoneSharesAffs = {
+  let everyoneSharesAffs = {
     if authors.len() == 0 { true } else {
       let first = authors.at(0).affiliation